lsst-sqre/sqr-041/index.rst

   Then, if an attacker manages to escalate permissions from a Notebook Aspect pod, they would still be in a restricted environment that would limit lateral movement to other Notebook Aspect pods that would be under similar restrictions.
 - Collect system logs from Notebook Aspect pod hosts and alert on unexpected errors that may be a sign of attempted privilege escalation.
 - Collect Kubernetes API logs and alert on unexpected access patterns that may be a sign of attempted privilege escalation.

+.. _gap-admin-compromise:

+Admin account compromise
+^^^^^^^^^^^^^^^^^^^^^^^^

+**Risk: Medium**

+Science Platform and Data Facility administrators will need to have administrative access to the Kubernetes cluster and all components of the Science Platform.
+An attacker who can steal their authentication credentials would get immediate, full access to the Science Platform to do whatever they wished.
+Possible routes include:

+- Theft of Kubernetes administrative credentials.
+- Theft of credentials to any administrative UIs (such as the web dashboards for cloud services used as part of the Science Platform).
+- Theft of credentials to directly obtain privileged access to Kubernetes nodes, which in turn would provide access to any secrets or credentials stored on those nodes.

+The likely avenues of compromise are compromise of an endpoint used by an administrator followed by theft of stored credentials on that endpoint, or phishing of administrator credentials.

+This risk as applied to Science Quality and Reliability Engineering staff is discussed in much greater detail in `SQR-037`_.

+Mitigations
+"""""""""""

+- Science Platform administrators are a small team of relatively sophisticated users who are less likely than most to click on phishing or install risky programs and more likely than most to notice strange system behavior after a compromise.
+- Most malware is automated and unlikely to exploit saved credentials.
+  It is more likely to be ransomware, adware, or to join the compromised system to an unsophisticated botnet to spread more malware.
+  This would often allow detection and remediation before project services are compromised.

+Recommendations
+"""""""""""""""

+Rubin Observatory does not have the resources available to do central device management well, and therefore should not attempt device management at all.
+Instead, Rubin Observatory should focus on recommending caution in how staff use their work computers, and on reducing the impact of a compromise.

+- Require two-factor authentication in some form before granting administrative access to the Science Platform.
+  This could take several forms: Require a VPN or bastion host with mandatory two-factor authentication to perform Kubernetes administrative actions, force reauthentication with two factors before taking administrative actions, and mandatory two-factor authentication for external authentication providers such as GitHub or Google that are used to protect administrative access to the Science Platform.
+- Avoid using work computers for testing unknown applications or visiting suspicious web sites, instead using mobile devices (preferred) or non-work devices without access to work credentials.
+- Be vigilant about phishing, particularly when using a work computer.
+- Prefer Git- and Slack-based work flows to direct access to services.
+- Put expiration times on locally cached credentials where possible and where it is relatively easy to acquire new credentials so that stolen credentials cannot be used indefinitely into the future.

+See `SQR-037`_ for more in-depth discussion.

 .. _gaps-software: